Nose Job Surgery

 “Most if not all of my clients do not want a western nose.
 On the contrary, they are in favour of making their nose higher, sharper and more defined in order to approach the ideal of the Asian nose.
 Who ever said that Asians want to look like Caucasians?”

 An inside job: the nasal implant

-Dr. Wu says that while he performs both reduction and augmentation procedures, the Asian portion of his clientele normally benefits most from the insertion of a nasal implant.
+Dr. Wu says that while he performs both reduction and augmentation procedures at his rhinoplasty clinic in Singapore, the Asian portion of his clientele normally benefits most from the insertion of a nasal implant.

 “When it comes to a simple implant, I choose to go through the mouth,” he notes.
 “I make a slit on the inside of the mouth between the upper lip and the gum.
 So what I’m doing is making a tunnel in the upper sulcus of the mouth.
 Then I insert the implant through that route.”

 One advantage to this method, he says, is that the operation leaves no visible scars – all of the incisions are made on the inside of the mouth.
 He adds that the mouth is also a natural pick for an incision since it tends to heal perfectly well in most every case.